AtulJoshi1/Face-Recognition-using-Transfer-Learning/README.md

 ## PREPARING DATA ##
 ### Training Data ###
- Images of 6 persons including me (4 images each) were loaded using matplotlib.</br>
+ Images of 6 persons including me (4 images each) were loaded using matplotlib and openCV.</br>
  Embedder from FaceNet is used to get the final feature vector.</br>
  Labels for the training data were given manually as an array with values 1,2,3,4,5,6 representing 6 different persons.